 The All Ivy Environmental & Sustainable Development Career Fair has earned itself a reputation in the sustainability industry as being the premier place to recruit talented students from the Ivy League universities.
 This year, the fair attracted 80 employers—many of them attending for the first time—from across the public, private and nonprofit sectors.

-undergraduate program in sustainable development news » Page 2
+undergraduate program in sustainable development news Archives - Page 2 of 11 - State of the Planet

 This spring, The Earth Institute is offering students opportunities to work as interns within various departments and research centers at the institute.
 All full-time Columbia and Barnard students are eligible to apply.